SICP 1.2.6 Solutions

 In order to verify it, I looked up some of the known Carmichael numbers.
 Bear in mind that as described in the text, our test does not actually determine definitively if a number is a Carmichael number, only if it might be one and pass the Fermat test.
 A proper Carmichael number is not prime.

-To insert the Miller-Rabin test (which is not hard to implement), I inserted it into
+To add the Miller-Rabin test (which is not hard to implement), I inserted it into

 fast-prime?.
 Since this test may involve extra computation, it’s arguable whether or not it should replace the existing method.
 It begins to get complicated, however, since it may actually end up saving time for some numbers.
 This section is already long enough that I’m keeping it as is but making a slight check on it.